mythril-forge/homebrew-classes/docs/character/chocolate/class/cleric/knowledge.md

 ### Channel Divinity: Knowledge of the Ages
 Starting at 2nd level, you can use your Channel Divinity to tap into a divine well of knowledge.
 As an action, you choose one skill or tool.
 For 10 minutes, you replace your d20 with a d24 on ability checks using the chosen skill or tool.

-When you reach 14th level, you replace your d20 with a d30 on these ability checks.
+When you reach 14th level, you use a d30 instead.

 ### Channel Divinity: Read Thoughts
 At 6th level, you can use your Channel Divinity to read a creature's thoughts.
 You can then use your access to the creature's mind to command it.